dbochicchio/vera/VirtualDevices/README.md

 For Shelly:``` http://mydevice/relay/0?turn=toggle```

 No params required.
+If omitted (blank value or 'http://'), the device will try to change the status according to the local current status.
+(1.5.1+).

 #### Dimming (Dimmers, RGB Lights, Window Covers/Roller Shutters/Blinds)
 Set *SetBrightnessURL* variable to the corresponding HTTP call.